 - HRMA Optical Axis: For ideal Wolter-I optics, the optical axis is defined by the axis of symmetry of the paraboloid and hyperboloid surfaces.
 For the actual HRMA, which is not made of perfect surfaces, the optical axis is a straight line passing through the geometric center of the four nested HRMA parabolic and hyperbolic surface mirror pairs and the HRMA focal point. - HRMA Focal Point (AKA HRMA Focus): Point on the focal plane where the sharpest PSF is located. - HRMA Focal Plane: An imaginary plane perpendicular to the HRMA optical axis and intersecting it at the focal point.
 (Note that the focal plane is not defined by the detector surface.
-Although placing the detector surface on or near the focal plane obtains the optimal on-axis imaging spatial resolution.) - ACA Reference Frame: Frame based on the Aspect Camera Assembly (optical telescope) pointing.
+Although placing the detector surface on or near the focal plane obtains the optimal on-axis imaging spatial resolution.) - ACA Reference Frame: Frame based on the optical telescope Aspect Camera Assembly (ACA) pointing.
 The ACA reference frame is used to point the spacecraft.
 Any drift in the ACA to HRMA alignment will directly affect the actual location on the detector where an on-axis source lands. - HRMA Aimpoint: Point on the focal plane where the image of an on-axis target is located (without detector offset). - Effective Aimpoint: Location on each detector where the image of an onaxis target actually landed.
 Effective aimpoint is not fixed and it actually drifts during the mission. - Default Aimpoint: Fixed chosen locations on detectors to avoid the chip gaps and node boundaries while still maintaining the optimal PSF.
 Before cycle 18, default aimpoints on ACIS-I and ACIS-S were managed by setting certain pointing offset annually to compensate the slow drift of the effective aimpoint.
-Starting with Cycle 18 observations, a permanent default aimpoint is chosen for each detector without using the offset (see Section 4.5.4).
+Starting with Cycle 18 observations, a permanent default aimpoint (PDA) is chosen for each detector without using the offset (see Section 4.5.4).

 For ideal mirrors, the optical axis intersects the focal plane at the best focus which is both the focal point and the aimpoint.
 For the actual HRMA, the focal point and the aimpoint are not the same, although they differ only slightly.
 With respect to a preset coordinate system associated with each detector, the positions of both points have been drifting slowly since launch.
+The focal point (i.e. optical axis) drift is due to the alignment between the HRMA and the focal plane instruments.
+The aimpoint drift is due to the alignment between the HRMA and ACA.